Clarkson-Applied-Data-Science/2024_ia651_DineshPendyala_SrihariNagineni/README.md

 # 2024_ia651_DineshPendyala_SrihariNagineni
-# Heart Attack Prediction Project
+# Evaluating Hematological Predictors for Acute Myocardial Infarction (AMI) Forecasting

-This project aims to predict the occurrence of heart attacks using various machine learning models.
+This project aims to predict the occurrence of heart attacks(AMI) by analysis the hematological predictors using various machine learning models.
 The analysis is performed using PCA-transformed data and includes the evaluation of multiple classifiers such as Logistic Regression, SVC, Decision Tree, Random Forest, and XGBoost.

 ## Table of Contents